D7EAD/libupload-cpp/README.md

 <br><br>

 <h1>Dependencies</h1>
-Dependencies used for developing libupload-cpp were integrated via vcpkg.
 <ul>
   <li>cURL: for CPR.</li>
   <li>CPR: used as a cURL wrapper to make requests easier.</li>
   <li>OpenSSL: for SSL/TLS requests.</li>
   <li>nlohmann-json: for parsing and extracting JSON values from requests.</li>
 </ul>
+<i>Dependencies used for developing libupload-cpp were integrated via vcpkg.</i>

 <br><br>
 As of now, there are only three APIs in libupload-cpp--AnonFile, BayFiles, and File.io.
 Their identifiers can be found below: